 In the domain of computer vision, efforts have been made to model the mechanism of human attention, especially the bottom-up intentional mechanism[101] and its semantic significance in classification of video contents.[102][103]
 Both spatial attention and temporal attention have been incorporated in such classification efforts.

-Hemispatial neglect, also called unilateral neglect, often occurs when people have damage to their right hemisphere.[107]
+Hemispatial neglect, also called unilateral neglect, often occurs when people have damage to the right hemisphere of their brain.[108]
 This damage often leads to a tendency to ignore the left side of one's body or even the left side of an object that can be seen.
-Damage to the left side of the brain (the left hemisphere) rarely yields significant neglect of the right side of the body or object in the person's local environments.[108]
+Damage to the left side of the brain (the left hemisphere) rarely yields significant neglect of the right side of the body or object in the person's local environments.[109]

 The effects of spatial neglect, however, may vary and differ depending on what area of the brain was damaged.
 Damage to different neural substrates can result in different types of neglect.
 Attention disorders (lateralized and nonlaterized) may also contribute to the symptoms and effects.[109]
 Much research has asserted that damage to gray matter within the brain results in spatial neglect.[110]